 Another of the wonderful facts about Peru is that it has two canyons competing among the deepest in the world.
 The Cotahuasi Canyon and the Colca Canyon in the south of Peru are two of the most incredible and amazing landscapes that the Andean country boasts.
 Both are twice as deep as the well-known Grand Canyon of the United States, making them an important part of tourism in Peru.
 There are numerous tours to enjoy hiking or luxurious hotels in its surroundings, which combined with the dreamy views make it one of the best destinations available in Peru.

 THE HIGHEST NAVIGABLE LAKE IN THE WORLD

 Although you can find lakes all over the world, Peru boasts the highest navigable lake in the world and the largest lake in South America.
 We are talking about the well-known Lake Titicaca, accessible from the route through Cusco and/or Arequipa.
-It has become in recent years a very popular destination due to the many floating islands you can explore and visit, making it a great destination to combine on your tour.
+It has become in recent years a very popular destination due to the Uros floating islands that you can explore and visit, making it a great destination to combine on your tour.